jordanliu/next-starter/README.md

 # next-starter

-A highly opinionated NextJS starter with authentication, database, UI components, and monorepo support—all preconfigured for rapid development.
+A highly opinionated NextJS starter with authentication, database, UI components, and monorepo support.
+All preconfigured for rapid development.

 ## Features